RohiniMahadevan/Image-Content-Classification/README.md

 **Processing the data**

 The code uses the Violence and Safe dataset which consists of different graphical violent and graphical safe images.
 The dataset is divided into train data, test data and validation data.
-The data is loaded and resized using the image data generator to read and modify data from the file given.
+The data is loaded and resized using the image data generator to read and modify the data.

 **Model Used**